narjesno/Reinforcement-Learning/CA 2/README.md

-Using various policies to solve n-armed-bandit issues and identify the path with the least amount of regret.
-Policy gradient and Thompson sampling were two of the policies utilised in this project.
+Using various policies to solve n-armed-bandit problems and identify the path with the least amount of regret.
+Policy gradient and Thompson sampling were two of the policies utilized in this project.
 The Amalearn library is used to create all of the settings and agents.